pant-v017/TrustLens/README.md

 ## What TrustLens Measures?

+Much research on AI explanations asks a single question: do explanations make people trust AI more?
+TrustLens takes a narrower but more revealing angle — looking at trust *quality* and *behavior* rather than trust *quantity*.
+It brings together four measures that are usually studied in isolation:

-1. **Trust Calibration Score** — measures whether user confidence matches AI accuracy on a per-case basis, not just whether users trust AI more or less
+1. **Trust Calibration Metric** — a three-component measure (calibration score, overtrust index, undertrust index) capturing whether a user's confidence matches the AI's actual correctness on each case, rather than whether they trust the AI more or less overall.
+2. **Trust Shift** — trust is measured *before* and *after* the explanation is revealed, quantifying how much each explanation format actually moves a participant's trust.
-2. **Override Behavior** — captures what users *do*, not just what they *say*, revealing the explanation-action gap
+3. **Decision Agency (Override Behavior)** — captures what users *do*, not only what they *say*, surfacing the explanation–action gap.
-3. **Fairness Perception under Explanation Exposure** — examines whether SHAP feature visibility affects perceived algorithmic fairness and moderates trust
+4. **Fairness Perception under Explanation Exposure** — tests whether the visibility of demographic-proxy features in SHAP explanations affects perceived algorithmic fairness, and whether fairness perception moderates trust calibration.

 ---